 Hiring a traffic ticket lawyer will better your chances for reduced charges or ticket dismissal.
 Depending on your driving history, this could mean saving your West Virginia driver's license from suspension or revocation.

 After hearing both sides, the presiding judge will issue a decision.
-If found guilty, the court will explain how to go about settling your fines.
+If found " guilty," the court will explain how to go about settling your fines.

-You always have the option to shop for lower car insurance rates.
+Once you verify the accuracy of your WV driving record after a " guilty" verdict, you always have the option to shop for lower car insurance rates.
 Comparing the rates of different auto insurance providers online is a great way to find a plan that best meets your coverage needs.